Translation Tools.

 File Search Tools

-Experienced translators who have a large database of reference materials will find this tool particularly useful.
+Experienced translators who have a large database of reference materials will find these tools particularly useful.

-At Kieffer International, we use the Japanese version of Windows due to its seamless bilingual capabilities.
-Recently, however, Microsoft's English version of Windows XP features an enhanced bilingual (Japanese) capability with the downloading of language packs that enables full installation and usage of Japanese-native software.
+Starting from Windows XP, enhanced bilingual (Japanese) capability is possible by downloading of language packs that enables full installation and usage of Japanese-native software.

-Aimed more at the beginning translator and student of Japanese, we offer a selection of recommended books for use in Japanese study/translation.
+We offer a selection of recommended dictionaries and references for use in Japanese study and technical translation.
 Electronic versions of some of these books are also available.

 Mailing Lists

-A wide and growing variety of mailing lists are available according to your specific fields and languages at Yahoo Groups (formerly eGroups).
+A wide and growing variety of mailing lists are available according to your specific fields and languages.
 Be sure to follow the published etiquette and posting rules when joining these mailing lists.

 Of course, this short list is by no means exhaustive.
 We are always looking for better translation tools to streamline our work.
 Do you have any suggestions or useful products that you use?